 A big elevation range is needed to make a successful long-range shot because of the bullet drop.
 The bigger the tube, the more elevation range can be implemented into a tactical rifle scope for long-distance shooting – that's a general rule.
 For this reason, tube diameter of 34 mm is the industry standard in this category.
 There are some exceptions, though:

 We cannot shoot at a target far away without proper magnification.
-At magnifications higher than 20x, the optical quality plays a major role.
+If magnification is higher than 20x, the optical quality plays a major role.
 Only a quality image will provide the user with enough details to take the shot.
 The field of view also plays a major role.
 Even though this type of shooting mostly takes place during the daytime, it can be prolonged into the evening, which is why the rifle scope's low light performance should not be overlooked.

-More and more tactical rifle scopes of this type are emerging on the market with every passing year.
+More and more long range scopes of this type are emerging on the market with every passing year.
 The best among them are produced by manufacturers (or individuals) with many years of expertise in this field:

-Most high-quality long-range tactical rifle scopes are produced in the US, Europe, and Japan.
+Most best high-quality long-range tactical rifle scopes are produced in the US, Europe, and Japan.